tappleby/laravel-auth-token/README.md

 ### Handling the NotAuthorizedException

-Optionalliy register the `NotAuthorizedException` as alias eg. `AuthTokenNotAuthorizedException`
+Optionally register the `NotAuthorizedException` as alias eg. `AuthTokenNotAuthorizedException`

 	App::error(function(AuthTokenNotAuthorizedException $exception) {
 	  if(Request::ajax()) {